 Where to stay

 The Sheraton Redding Hotel at Sundial Bridge features spacious rooms with comfortable beds.
 Redding is about an hour from Mount Shasta and 90 minutes from Lassen Volcanic National Park.
 The hotel is located steps from the beautiful Sundial Bridge and Turtle Bay Exploration Park.
 The adjoining Mosaic Restaurant is well-reviewed.
-Book a stay here.

 California Desert Parks on a December Road Trip

 If you love road trip vacations, then plan to visit all of Southern California’s famous desert parks, plus a portion of historic Route 66, on a December road trip!

-You can do this road trip starting and ending in LA or San Diego, both of which have international airports so you can fly in easily from other parts of the state or elsewhere.
+You can do the California deserts road trip starting and ending in LA or San Diego, both of which have international airports so you can fly in easily from other parts of the state or elsewhere.

-On a longer trip, you can also visit Alabama Hills and Red Rock Canyon State Park, and drive a small stretch of Route 66 between the Amboy Crater and Barstow.
+On a longer trip, you can also visit the Alabama Hills, and the Red Rock Canyon State Park, and drive a small stretch of Route 66 between the Amboy Crater and Barstow.
 The desert landscapes are breathtaking, and all the areas offer sightseeing and outdoor activities.

 By adding another day to either park, you will have time to do a couple of hikes of decent length, and do some stargazing at night, which is spectacular in the desert.

 - The Best Things to Do in Joshua Tree National Park

-The Best Things to Do in Death Valley National Park
+- The Best Things to Do in Death Valley National Park

 In the Mojave Preserve, you can access Kelso Dunes via a gravel road in a regular sedan.
 These dunes are super impressive, with the tallest dune about 650 feet tall.